ufcg-lsd/blowout/README.md

 Running | The Task is running on the associated resource Finished | The Task was finished with sucess
-Completed | The Task was finished with sucess and was taken from the running tasks list Failed | Failed to execute one of the Task commands Not Created | The Task does not exist in Blowout Timedout | The Task took timeout
+Completed | The Task was finished with sucess and was taken from the running tasks list Not Created | The Task does not exist in Blowout Timedout | The Task took timeout

-- doc how to check scheduler, fetcher, crawler statuses

 ## Deploy